GautamRonanki/ctrlAI/README.md

 ## What ctrlAI Demonstrates

 - Every agent has a registered identity in Auth0 with explicitly scoped permissions
-- Agents cannot access services outside their scopes — enforced at runtime, not just policy
+- Agents cannot access services outside their scopes, enforced at runtime, not just policy
-- Inter-agent communication is governed by a permission matrix — agents can only talk to other agents they're authorized to reach
+- Inter-agent communication is governed by a permission matrix.
+Agents can only talk to other agents they are authorized to reach
 - High-stakes actions require human approval via CIBA before execution
-- Permissions can be changed in real time — revoke access and it takes effect on the next request
+- Permissions can be changed in real time.
+Revoke access and it takes effect on the next request
 - Every action is audited with a full trace visible in the admin dashboard
 - Dynamic evaluation suite generates 100+ tests from the live permission state